sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/structured_knowledge_sharing.md

 #### Prerequisite Definition

 - Specify any prior knowledge or skills required before participating in the training.
-- Provide additional training materials or resources for participants to meet these prerequisites, similar to how academic courses build on foundational knowledge.
+- Provide additional training materials or resources for participants to meet these prerequisites, as academic courses do with foundational knowledge.

 This helps set the scope of the session and ensures that all participants are on the same level of understanding.